Stochastic Volterra equations: failure of the time-homogeneous Markov property: Gaussian Riemann-Liouville case

 is not a Markov process for $H \in\R_+^* \setminus \{\frac{1}{2}\}$.
 Firstly, observe that $Y$ is a continuous centered Gaussian process, whence its law is uniquely determined by its covariance function $c(t,s) = \E[ Y_t Y_s ]$ with $s,t\in\R_+$.
-A criterion due to Doob \cite[Theorem V.8.1]{doob1953stochastic}, see also \cite[Theorem 1]{MM65}, states that a centered Gaussian process has the (not necessarily time-homogeneous) Markov property
+A criterion due to \cite[Theorem V.8.1]{doob1953stochastic} states that a centered Gaussian process has the (not necessarily time-homogeneous) Markov property

 if and only if its covariance function satisfies for all $0 \leq s \leq t \leq u$ the identity